Crack Cocaine Effects on the Brain and Body

 Crack Cocaine Side Effects on the Brain

-Addiction is a chronic brain disease that will result in the user compulsively seeking out and using crack despite the terrible consequences that are happening because of their drug use.
+Addiction is a chronic brain disease that results in the user compulsively seeking out and using crack despite the terrible consequences of their drug use.

 Crack Cocaine Effects on the Body